The fixation line in the ${\Lambda}$-coalescent: Applications

-in case $\alpha\in (1,2).$ \end{cor}
+in case $\alpha\in(1,2)$. \end{cor}

-\begin{proof} The almost sure and monotone convergence of $\tau_{1}^n$ in the natural coupling of the $n$-coalescents follows form the definition of the natural coupling.
-For the expectation: set $s=1$ in Proposition \ref{lem:record2}, and use the first equality in \reff{eq:record2}: this gives a telescopic sum with sum $\E(\tau_1)$. \end{proof}
+\begin{pf} The sequence $\tau_{1}^n$ is increasing in the natural coupling of the $n$-coalescents whence the a.s. convergence.
+For the expectation: set $s=1$ in Proposition~\ref{lemrecord2}, and use the first equality in (\ref{eqrecord2}): this gives a telescopic sum with sum $\mathbb{E}(\tau_1)$. \end{pf}